 Glen Mills, PA 19342

 Please update the sewer remittance mailing address with your bank or bill payer company if you utilize this type of payment service.
-Mail is no longer delivered to the old office location on Concord Road and anything that is sent to this address may be returned to you undelivered!
+Mail is no longer delivered to the old office location on Concord Road and anything that is sent to this address will be returned to you undelivered.

 The address that should appear on your check along with your account number is: